Wandering the Widdringtonia wallichii

 Suggested Loop:

-An early start up the main route when the sun hasn't yet crested Middleberg, means that once you've made the hard-walked ascent you will also be shaded by cedars for some of the way down.
+An early start up the main route when the sun hasn't yet crested Middleberg, means that once you've made the hard-walked ascent you will also be shaded by cedars for at least some of the way down.

 Water.